Camptocormia: Muscular origin

 Myopathic origin BSS can be secondary to various muscular disorders or occur as a primary idiopathy.
 These etiologies are termed secondary and primary BSS respectively.
 Idiopathic primary BSS is a late-onset myopathy with progressive muscular weakness that is detected on the spinal extensor muscles in elderly patients and is more predominant in females.
 The pathogenesis of primary BSS is typically related to fibrosis and fatty infiltration of muscular tissues and to mitochondrial changes due to the aging process.
 Specifically, weakening occurs in the paravertebral muscles of patients.
 These paravertebral muscles have a great influence over the walking stance and gait of a patient, so fatty infiltration and degradation of these muscle lead to the characteristics that easily define BSS, such as the anterior flexion of the back combined with an ability to keep upright with any kind of support (e.g., holding onto a table).

 Secondary BSS can have a multitude of causes, making it hard to pinpoint to a specific muscular disorder.
 Some examples of diseases that have secondary BSS as a symptom are myopathies caused by muscular dystrophies, neuromuscular disorders, and inflammatory muscle diseases; metabolic or endocrine disorders; and mitochondrial myopathies.
-A muscle biopsy can clearly demonstrate whether primary BSS or secondary BSS is affecting a patient, because primary BSS is much more identifiable.